 The ultimate goal of any SWPPP is to protect rivers, lakes, wetlands, and coastal waters that could be affected by your construction project.
-The following principles and tips should help you build an effective SWPPP.
+The ten principles and tips shown on the next two slides should help you build an effective SWPPP.
 Keep in mind that there are many BMP options available to you.
-We have selected a few common BMPs to help illustrate the principles discussed in this chapter.
+We have selected a few common BMPS to help illustrate the principles discussed in this chapter.